Topic: Concerned Trucker Says, “Slow Down Bear Bait”

 Bull Hauler: Cattle hauler

 Buster Browns: UPS Trucks

 Mardi Gras: New Orleans

 Queen City: Cincinnati

 Rest-a-ree-a: Rest Area

 Yahoos: Dumb drivers

-John Swansinger is the author and founder of YouDig and is a partner in Buckingham, Doolittle & Burrough, LLC‘s real estate and construction practice group.
+John Swansinger is the author and founder of YouDig and is a partner in Buckingham, Doolittle & Burrough, LLC‘s real estate and construction practice group and serves as the Cleveland Office Partner in Charge.
 He works with contractors, developers and construction owners on construction law issues including construction contracts, commercial agreements, construction litigation, subcontractor issues, insurance liability, breach of contract and more.
-He can be reached at email@example.com or 216.615.7356.
+He can be reached at firstname.lastname@example.org or 216.615.7356.